Matthew Wright (basketball): 2016–17 season: Rookie season

 Coach Chot Reyes committed all the players of the Gilas pool to the PBA draft, including Wright.
+With him being a member of Gilas, he didn't need to play in the PBA D-League for two conferences, which was a requirement for other Fil-foreigners.
 He reunited with Ariel Vanguardia who was his coach when he played for the Westports Malaysia Dragons, after he was selected by the Phoenix Fuel Masters as their Gilas draft selection in the 2016 PBA draft.
 On November 8, 2016, he signed a 3-year, P8.5M rookie max deal with Phoenix.

-Due to food poisoning he missed the team's first game of the 2016-17 PBA Philippine Cup where they lost 94–87 to Blackwater Elite.
+Due to food poisoning, he missed the team's first game of the 2016-17 PBA Philippine Cup where they lost 94–87 to Blackwater Elite.
 In his PBA debut, he scored 14 points to help his team have an upset win against the San Miguel Beermen.
 Against the Meralco Bolts, he had 22 points, including crucial free throws, that sealed the win for Phoenix.
 He then had a near triple-double of 12 points, 12 rebounds, and 9 assists in a win over the NLEX Road Warriors.
 He then followed it up by scoring 18 points in the second half to take a win against Barangay Ginebra.
 For those performances, he was given his first Player of the Week award.
 In his first All-Star Game, he received co-MVP honors along with Troy Rosario of the opposing side.
 That week, he also competed in his first three-point contest and won another All-Star Game MVP.
 He scored 27 points in a rematch with Ginebra in the Commissioner's Cup, taking the win over them.
 But they failed to qualify for the playoffs, as they lost to NLEX despite him scoring a career-high 42 points, the most by a rookie since Eric Menk in 1999.
 In the 2017 Governors' Cup, he struggled, as Phoenix failed to win games.
 He had 36 points against the Rain or Shine Elasto Painters, but they still got their eighth straight loss, a franchise-worst.
-He finished the season on the All-Rookie Team.
+He finished the season on the All-Rookie Team with 16.5 points, 6.1 rebounds, and 3.7 assists.